5 Tips for Taking Photos in the Rain

 4. How to shoot from your car

 It you are trying to get a picture during a downpour, trust nature photographer Art Wolfe.
-Park at an angle that will keep the weather out of your open window.
-It also helps to know the behaviors of your subjects, which for one shot were a herd of Impalas in Kenya. ‘“The rain was so heavy,” he says, “that the animals stopped and stood facing away from it.
-The impala just stopped moving, because, in that type of rain, they assume that the rainstorm will be over in 20 minutes.
+Park at an angle that keeps the weather out of your window.
+It also helps to know the behaviors of your subjects, which fo, for one shot, we are a herd of Impalas in Kenya. ‘“The rain was so heavy,” he says, “that the animals stopped and stood facing away from it.
+The Impala just stopped moving because, in that type of rain, they assumed that the rainstorm would be over in 20 minutes.
 It’s not worth moving during that time into uncertain territory when they have marginal visibility.
 There could be lions waiting for them.
 They just waited out the rain, and I was able to position myself and get that shot.”’ –Jack Crager for Popular Photography

 5. Be on the lookout for joy or misery

 “Rain transforms people.
-We react to rain with a gamut of emotions, from the sullen dread of rain-drenched commuters to the wondrous joy of children.
-Capture those emotions and you’ll have a great rain picture.” –Jim Richardson for National Geographic
+We react to rain with emotions, from the sullen dread of rain-drenched commuters to the wondrous joy of children.
+Capture those emotions, and you’ll have a great rain picture.” –Jim Richardson for National Geographic